meltano/meltano/docs/src/_guide/configuration.md

         key: value
 ```

-All overrides replace the values of in the [lockfile](/concepts/plugins#lock-artifacts), except for `settings`, which extend the base definitions.
+All overrides replace the values stored in the [lockfile](/concepts/plugins#lock-artifacts), except for `settings`, which extend the base definitions.
 If there is a collision on name, then the setting is taken from the override definition in `meltano.yml` and used at runtime, while the token setting definition in the lockfile is discarded.

 ## Environment variables